perspector/Pihole-404/README.md

 * Wallpaperflare for amazing images ([Astronaut](https://www.wallpaperflare.com/astronaut-clipart-space-monochrome-artwork-copy-space-close-up-wallpaper-ppoyl), [Moon](https://www.wallpaperflare.com/minimalism-space-black-background-artwork-simple-background-wallpaper-pmmgi))
 * [Pixlr E](https://pixlr.com/e/) for great online photo editing

-# If you find this repo useful, **please star it and share it!** If you have questions, just create an [issue](https://github.com/BennyThePythonCoder/Pihole-404/issues).
+# If you find this repo useful, **please ⭐ it and share it!** If you have questions, just create an [issue](https://github.com/BennyThePythonCoder/Pihole-404/issues).